 The core causes we support on an ongoing basis are:

-1) Our main cause is leading efforts to better the health and wellness of Native Youth in America thru sports & recreation.
+1) Our main cause is leading efforts to better the health and wellness of Native Youth in America through sports & recreation.

 2) The battle to conserve our nation’s rivers, streams and hunting grounds.

 The American Indian Stic Warriors Fund by Warstic was created to raise funds to sponsor Native American Youth in the sports of Baseball, Softball, Hockey, & Lacrosse.
 The fund works to make quality equipment, facilities, instruction and education in these stic sports more accessible to Native American youth by easing the financial burden associated with specialized select sports in todays world.
 We seek to work with Native, and non-native youth to hone their mental game, increase nutritional knowledge and to expand their perspective on life beyond sports.
 We will work to provide mentors to extend youth minds beyond the field of battle to make sure they value service, learning, health & nutrition, and appreciation for heritage, art and music.

 Why did we create the Fund?